 · Caretaker stress management

-· In a relationship with a person with SCI, roles may change.
+· Disability may impact relationship dynamics and roles may change.
 It is imperative for each person to learn how to effectively communicate their needs assertively versus being demanding.
 It is equally as essential for caretakers to implement effective stress management techniques for your personal health as well as the heath of the relationship

 · Bowel, bladder and erectile dysfunction are the most common barriers to participation